Language Models (Mostly) Do Not Consider Emotion Triggers When Predicting Emotion: Discussion and Conclusion

 In this paper, we present {\sc EmoTrigger}, a linguist-annotated dataset of emotion triggers (as extractive text spans), over three social media corpora with labeled emotions across different themes.
 We use this dataset to analyze what role emotion triggers play in emotion detection.

-Our observation is that these models do not consider emotion triggers when predicting emotion.
-We find that though LLMs are better than the traditional transformer based language models at emotion detection and trigger identification, there is significant room for improvement.
-Future work towards this effort could include building better models for this task, expanding to datasets that have longer text, and finally, expanding to data that has multiple languages.
+Overall, we believe this work provides evidence that with the exception of very large models like GPT-4 (few-shot), open-sourced ones like Llama2-chat and Alpaca do not have a good understanding of what triggers an emotion.
+The finding that salient features correlate substantially with keyphrases, rather than emotion triggers, means that models are better at picking up corpus-level topical cues rather than possessing a deep understanding of emotions \emph{per se} as humans do.
+In Psychology, emotion is viewed as triggered by subjective evaluations (or appraisals) of particular events~\cite{zhan-etal-2022-feel,moors2013appraisal}; thus future work on more sophisticated emotional support open-source language models should address this flaw.